oceanprotocol/docs/content/tutorials/wallets-and-ocean-tokens.md

 2. Select the account you want to manage.
 3. Scroll down until the `Add Token` link is visible, then click on it.
 4. Click on `Custom Token`.
-5. Paste the Ocean Token contract address listed above into the "Token Contract Address" field.
+5. Paste the Ocean Token contract address listed above into the _Token Contract Address_ field.
 The other two fields should auto-fill.
 If not, add `OCEAN` for the symbol and `18` for the precision.
 6. Click `Next`.
 7. Click `Add Tokens`.